rayxie11/tesla_challenge/CANDIDATE_README.txt

 To run use:
     ./candidate_solution <initial charger> <final charger>

-The result will be displayed in the same Terminal where "candidate_solution" is run.
+The result will be displayed in the same Terminal window where "candidate_solution" is run.